E-commerce-Website-Team-2/Assignment/README.md

       Content Length:
       { - - - -  JSON of Products - - - - }
       ```
-- **Data Query** <br>
+- **Data Query 🔍💻** <br>
    This is used to perform some operation to fetched data from databse via a get request.<br>
    The various api specification is mentioned below.
    - To answer a query that has been passed.
-This will then be routed to Unbxd Search API
+This will then be routed to Unbxd Search API 🔎📦
       ```
       GET     /products/search/<query_name>/<pagenumber>/<sort>
       Host: localhost
       Parameters: query,pagenumber
       ```
-   - To perform category filtering
+   - To perform category filtering 🏷️🧹
       ```
       GET   /products/category/<catid>/<pagenumber>/<sort>
       Host: localhost
       Parameters: catid,sort,pagenumber
       ```
-    - To get items that we want to load when site is first opened
+    - To get items that we want to load when site is first opened 📈🔥
       ```
       GET     /products/trending/<pagenumber>/<sort>
       Host: localhost
       Parameters: pagenumber
       ```
-    - To load the category tree on the basis of the level passed to it
+    - To load the category tree on the basis of the level passed to it 🌳🏷️
        ```
        GET /products/category/tree/<catid>
        Host: localhost
        Parameters:id
        ```
-    - To get the detailed product information
+    - To get the detailed product information 🛍️📝
         ```
         GET /products/details/{productId}
         Host: localhost
         Parameters: id
         ```
-## Postman collection
+## Postman collection 🗂️👨‍💻
 Link to Postman Collection : <br>
 https://galactic-trinity-324064.postman.co/workspace/My-Workspace~6df70b9a-8926-4176-815a-c502ca40f285/collection/25320455-42651878-3c51-40a5-ab82-a52b28a98ba2?action=share&creator=25320455

-<h2 id="data-ingestion-api">How to run data ingestion API</h2>
+<h2 id="data-ingestion-api">How to run data ingestion API 💻</h2>
 DataIngestion folder consists of the data ingestion API.
 These are used to ingest the data into the postgresql databse. <br>
 The below curl commamnds have to be run when inside DataIngestion folder: